connectedbits/process_pilot/docs/tasks.md

 ## Service Task

-This task represents work done by a ruby service proc when supplied to the Processable context.
+This task represents work done by a ruby service proc when supplied to the context.

 ## Script Task

-This task represents work done by the Processable runtime written in Javascript.
+This task represents work done by the execution process engine written in Javascript.

 ## Business Rule Task

-This task represents work done by the Processable rule engine, generally, a complex decision.
+This task represents work done by the execution rule engine, generally, a complex decision.

 [source](../lib/bpmn/task.rb) | [tests](../test/bpmn/task_test.rb)